sprunk-engine/sprunk-home/README.md

-# Sprunk Empty Project - With Quick Start Setup
+# Sprunk Home Project

 ## Description
 This is an empty [sprunk](https://sprunk-engine.com) project that use [Vite](https://vitejs.dev/).
+This project is the home page of [sprunk-engine](https://sprunk-engine.com).

 ## Getting Started